jrh3k5/freegames-xmtp/README.md

 * `SUBSCRIPTION_MINIMUM_GWEI`: the minimum amount of gwei a user must send to the configured receipt address to subscribe to the bot
 * `SUBSCRIPTION_NETWORK_BLOCKS_PER_MINUTE` (default: 30): the number of blocks the configured network produces in a minute

+###### Configuring Suspension of Expired Subscriptions

+By default, using the [node-cron](https://www.npmjs.com/package/node-cron) library, a task runs at `0 0 0 * * *` (midnight each day) to iterate over expired subscriptions and deactivate them.
+With each deactivation, the user is notified that their subscription has been deactivated.

+The frequency with which this task runs can be controlled by setting the `SUBSCRIPTION_DEACTIVATION_CRON` environmental variable equal to the desired cron pattern.

 #### Kill Switches

 This supports the following kill switches: